 While this is great for layering a diy gel candle, it can get annoying when you’re trying to assemble your embeds.
 Make sure things are prepared in advance.
 You don’t want to be hot-gluing things to your candle jar while your gel wax is going cold in the jug.

-How To Make A Gel Candle
+How To Make Gel Candles With Embeds

 - To begin making a gel candle you will need to find out how much wax you'll be using.
 To do this, measure the content of whatever jar you'll be using.
 Fill it with water, leaving an inch or two from the top, and then weigh whatever amount of water you have.
 This should give you some idea of how much to use.
 Once you've done this, take 1/5th of this weight.
 This will be the amount of gel wax we'll be using for the first layer.